 - Blocks use events to communicate changes to the parent screen/block or to another block.

-- Create a Template for an Application
+- Create a Custom Application Template

 - Learn how to develop a template that you can you use as the starting point of your applications.